fit-r2lab/demo-cefore/README.md

 At first, run iperf on your publisher container:
 * iperf -s -P 1 -p 80

-Run on your machine:
+Run on your machine (in the demo-cefore directory):

-* python3 ./mosaic-cefore.py -t -P a.b.c.d -s your_slice -l
+* ./mosaic-cefore.py -t -P a.b.c.d -s your_slice -l

 Then, wait for a few minutes, and when the script invites you to do so:

+Log to the R2lab faraday gateway:

+* ssh inria_myslice@faraday.inria.fr

-Run on the ns-3 R2lab node (fit32 by default):
+From faraday, log to the ns-3 R2lab node (fit32):

+* ssh root@fit32

+Then on this fit32 node, run:

 * /root/NS3/source/ns-3-dce/waf  --run dce-tcp-test